reactive/data-client/docs/core/api/Manager.md

 # Manager

-Managers are singletons that orchestrate the complex asynchronous behavior of `Reactive Data Client`.
+`Managers` are singletons that orchestrate the complex asynchronous behavior of <abbr title="Reactive Data Client">Data Client</abbr>.
-Several managers are provided by `Reactive Data Client` and used by default; however there is nothing stopping other compatible managers to be built that expand the functionality.
+Several managers are provided by <abbr title="Reactive Data Client">Data Client</abbr> and used by default; however there is nothing stopping other compatible managers to be built that expand the functionality.
 We encourage PRs or complimentary libraries!

 While managers often have complex internal state and methods - the exposed interface is quite simple.
-Because of this, it is encouraged to keep any supporting state or methods marked at protected by typescript.
-Managers have three exposed pieces - the constructor to build initial state and take any parameters; a simple cleanup() method to tear down any dangling pieces like setIntervals() or unresolved Promises; and finally getMiddleware() - providing the mechanism to hook into the flux data flow.
+Because of this, it is encouraged to keep any supporting state or methods marked at protected by typescript. `Managers` have three exposed pieces - the constructor to build initial state and take any parameters; a simple cleanup() method to tear down any dangling pieces like setIntervals() or unresolved Promises; and finally getMiddleware() - providing the mechanism to hook into the flux data flow.